chaitali9881/Ola-project/README.md

 🏗 Data Modeling – Relationships and calculated columns were established to ensure seamless cross-filtering and aggregation.
 🗃 SQL (MySQL Views) – Used for pre-aggregating and optimizing complex queries on booking behavior before loading into Power BI.

+---

 # 📦 Data Source
 File: Bookings.csv containing raw ride-level data from the Ola platform.
 Database: MySQL (views defined in ola.sql) for logic-based querying and aggregations.
 Fields Used: Customer ID, Booking ID, Booking Status, Vehicle Type, Driver/Customer Ratings, Payment Method, Ride Distance, Incomplete Rides, Canceled Reasons, Booking Value.

+---

 # 🌟 Features / Highlights
 📈 Business Problem
 Ola generates large volumes of ride data daily, yet operations teams struggle to derive actionable insights due to scattered raw data.
 Understanding:
 Why rides get canceled?
 Which vehicle types perform best?
 Who are the most loyal customers?
 How do payment methods affect completion rates? … are all key for decision-making and improvement.

+---

+# Identified the reason and trend for ride cancellation.
+•	Process : Cleaned and processed the data from multiple sources, applied SQL queries, visualized the trend using Power BI
+•	Results : Reduced the cancellation rate by 10% by implementing new strategy.

+---

 # 🎯 Goal of the Dashboard
 To provide a visual solution that: